Why do I have to sign a waiver?

 What is the cost of the walks?

 Clubs within Alberta charge $2.00 for event walks and PTs.
 Your first five walks are always free.
+Some clubs have an option to pay a flat fee for all their walks ahead of time.

 What does PT mean?(Known as YRE in the US)